Urani Rumbo

 Urani Rumbo (20 January 1895 – 26 March 1936) was an Albanian feminist, teacher, and playwright.
-She founded various associations promoting Albanian women's rights, the most important of which was the Lidhja e Gruas (English: Woman's Union), one of the first prominent feminist organizations of Albania.
+She founded various associations promoting Albanian women's rights, the most important of which was the Lidhja e Gruas (Woman's Union), one of the first prominent feminist organizations of Albania.

 Biography

-Urani Rumbo was born in December 1895 in Stegopul, a village near Gjirokastër in southern Albania.
+Urani Rumbo was born in December 1895 in Stegopul, a village near Gjirokastër in what is today southern Albania.
 Her father, Spiro Rumbo, was a teacher in the nearby villages and her mother, Athana, was a housewife.
 She had three brothers, Kornil, Thanas, and Dhimitër Rumbo, and a sister Emily as well a teacher at the elementary school.

 She received elementary education and completed six grades at the school of Filiates, where her father worked as a teacher.
 At the same time she became familiar with the works of notable Albanian folklorists and writers.
 She knew how to write in Albanian and Greek fluently and from the age of fifteen she began teaching Albanian literature.
 From 1910 Rumbo attended a high school in Ioannina, but her education was interrupted by the Balkan wars.
 During the war she taught herself Italian and French.

 From 1916 to 1917 she worked in Dhoksat, a town in southern Albania, as a teacher of Albanian literature, where she promoted the use of the Albanian language.
 From 1917 to 1918 she taught in Mingul and Nokovë, while in 1919 she taught in the De Rada school of Gjirokastër.
 In 1919 she began an initiative against female illiteracy and a tradition of restricting women to specific parts of the household.
 In 1920 she opened the Koto Hoxhi school, named after Koto Hoxhi, one of the Rilindas of Albania.
 The Koto Hoxhi school was a five-year primary school for girls, from all parts of Gjirokastër and of all religions.
 A few years later she became the director of the school.